Stop Snoring Now

 What are the snoring solutions?

-2. Surgery: - Surgery may include removal of tonsils and adenoids, nasal surgery (to remove nasal polyps, reduce the turbinates that may have enlarged, deviated septum), UPPP, Laser assisted uvuloplasty, radiofrequency ablation of the tongue
+2. Surgery – Surgery may include removal of tonsils and adenoids, nasal surgery (to remove nasal polyps, reduce the turbinates that may have enlarged, deviated septum), UPPP, laser-assisted uvuloplasty, radiofrequency ablation of the tongue and jaw surgeries.

-4. Lifestyle changes - These include losing weight, adding an extra pillow, avoiding sleeping on your back, avoiding alcohol and any sedating medications, using a nasal spray such as Fess to clear the nasal passages.
+5. Lifestyle changes – These include losing weight, adding an extra pillow, avoiding sleeping on your back, avoiding alcohol and any sedating medications, and using a nasal spray such as Fess to clear the nasal passages.

 Will one treatment option fix my snoring?

-Generally most people just need one treatment.
-However in some patients, a combination of treatments may be required as snoring has multiple causes with blockage occurring at several sites.
+Generally, most people need just one form of treatment.
+However, in some patients, combination treatments may be required as snoring has multiple causes, with blockage occurring at several sites.

 But I read in a magazine/ website/ pharmacy about a “miracle cure” that fixes ALL snoring!

-Because the causes of snoring are different for every individual, any “miracle cure” that claims to cure you, WITHOUT ASSESSING YOU AS AN INDIVIDUAL is likely to be a scam.
-It may work for a few people, but will not work for most.
+Because the causes of snoring differ for every individual, any “miracle cure” that claims to cure you, WITHOUT ASSESSING YOU AS AN INDIVIDUAL, is likely to be a scam.
+It may work for a few people, but it will not work for most.

 I’m confused!
 Each doctor I see tells me I need a different treatment!